AlejandroNovellino/AlejandroNovellino/README.md

 ###
 # 💫 About Me
 ###
-💜 I am a big car enthusiast, my favorite brands are Toyota, Nissan, Mazda and Ford, and my favorite models are the RX7, Fiesta, Celica, Corolla and the Model Z (please Nissan, let me drive a 400Z) 🚗💜💙 and, of course, at SE I am passionate about User Experience (UX), User Interface (UI), data Science and Data Visualization design with Python and PowerBI.
+💜 My name is Alejandro, I am a big car enthusiast, my favorite brands are Toyota, Nissan, Mazda and Ford, and my favorite models are the RX7, Fiesta, Celica, Corolla and the Model Z (please Nissan, let me drive a 400Z) 🚗💜💙 and, of course, talking about software engineering I am passionate about Seb Development User Experience (UX), User Interface (UI), Data Science and Data Visualization with Python and PowerBI.

 🧁Web Development
-- Frontend ⚛️ Angular (v19), React
+- Frontend ⚛️ Angular (v18 and v19), React, Bootstrap, PrimeNG, HTML, CSS, SASS
-- Backend  🪆 NestJS, Python (Django, FastAPI)
+- Backend  🪆 NestJS, Python (Flask, FastAPI)
+- Achitectures 🏯 Micro Frontends, DDD (not my favorite thing to be honest(
-- Learning 💙 Next.js
+- Learning 💙 Next.js, Django, Micro Services, SASS in depth

 🍧Data Science and Artificial Intelligence
 - Tools 🐍 Python, Numpy, Pandas, Matplotlib, Seaborn and Scikit-learn